tinko26/ao.net/docs/namespaces/ao.optimization.md

 f(a) = 1.34150468511507E-11
 ```

 The best value clearly shows, that we have found quite a good solution.
-Hence, we can represent the cable suspended from two towers 100 meters apart and bending downwards 1 meter with the following catenary.
+Hence, we can represent a cable suspended from two towers 100 meters apart and bending downwards 1 meter with the following catenary.

 $$ y = 1250.17 \cdot \cosh(\frac{x}{1250.17}) $$

 The `PSO1` class provides a few configuration options that can affect both the end result and the computation speed.
 First of all, as the PSO is an iterative approach, we can limit the number of iterations.
 By default, there is no limit.

 ```csharp
 PSO.MaxIterations = 1000;